saimantmg01/Codepath_Homework/README.md

   - [ ] Steps to recreate:
     * Signed in as administrator
     * Created a new post named links
-    * Put a following code :
+    * Put a following HTML and javascript code :
     ```
     <a href="[caption code=">]</a><a title="onload=alert('XSS attack')"> It is just a link </a>
     ```